The Home Affairs Bureau is responsible for formulating gambling

 Hong Kong Lutheran Social Service respectively.
 The first two centres operated by Caritas and Tung Wah Group of Hospitals commenced service since October 2003 whereas the two other centres operated by Zion Social Service Limited and Hong Kong Lutheran Social Service commenced service in 2007 and 2010 respectively.
 The four centres also provide gambling counselling hotline service (telephone number: 1834 633).

-The four centres provide specialized counselling and treatment services for problem and pathological gamblers and their family members.
-The four centres will also facilitate the development of the best practices for remedial services and screening of problem and pathological gamblers in Hong Kong, and collect data and statistics for the sake of enhancing understanding about the behaviour and risk factors of problem and pathological gambling.
+The four centres provide specialised counselling and treatment services for gamblers with gambling disorder and their family members.
+The four centres will also facilitate the development of the best practices for remedial services and screening of gamblers with gambling disorder in Hong Kong, and collect data and statistics for the sake of enhancing understanding about the behaviour and risk factors of gamblers with gambling disorder.

 The Ping Wo Fund Sponsorship Scheme, administered by the Ping Wo Fund Advisory Committee, aims to provide sponsorship to community organisations to organise public education programmes/activities to prevent and alleviate gambling-related problems.

-The 2016-2017 Ping Wo Fund School Project Grants (the Scheme) administered by the Ping Wo Fund Advisory Committee aims to provide sponsorship to schools to organize educational projects/ activities on prevention or alleviation of gambling-related problems among students.
-The Scheme is inviting applications and the deadline is 21 May 2016.
-For details, please refer to the following document.
+The Ping Wo Fund School Project Grants 2019-20 (the Scheme) administered by the Ping Wo Fund Advisory Committee aims to provide sponsorship to schools to organize educational projects/ activities on prevention or alleviation of gambling-related problems among students.
+The application for the Scheme 2019-20 has been closed.

 (You need to use Acrobat Reader to read the above PDF format